 This is a great all-around harness or first harness.
 It works well in the gym, at sport crags or on multi-pitch climbs.
 It is a comfortable, easy to wear harness in any application, but it doesn't have any ice clipper slots so if you think you will be swinging some tools in your future then the Black Diamond Lotus or Camp Supernova are a better choice.

 This is one of the best values in harnesses with adjustable leg loops.
-You only have to pay another $5 over the Mammut Ophira to get adjustable legs and a haul line, which we believe is worth it for the added convenience and versatility.
+You only have to pay a few dollars more than the Mammut Ophira to get adjustable legs and a haul line, which we believe is worth it for the added convenience and versatility.
 This harness is durable enough to last you years and versatile enough to be used for anything, increasing its worth, which is why we've given it our Best Buy award.
 To further maximize your dollars, you can buy the Primrose harness package, with includes this harness, a chalk bag, and a belay device and locking carabiner, for a total of $100.
 This is an excellent buy for someone just getting started in the sport of climbing.

 We've seen the older version of this harness at crags and gyms all across the country for a reason, and this updated model is sure to be just as popular.
 It's affordable and comfortable, which is not always an easy feat for a manufacturer.
 Although it's deemed an "entry level" harness, we know many expert climbers who use it for those very reasons as well.
 While we prefer the Camp Supernova as a high-end sport or all-around harness, the Black Diamond Primrose is a good bet for any climber.